tamalnath/tamal/README.md

 ## Deploy

-Run `firebase serve` to deploy code and assets to your Firebase project
+Run `firebase deploy` to deploy code and assets to your Firebase project